 How you should apply this information to your business?

 Create a lot of valuable content.
 It’s no surprise that content is amongst Google’s top three search ranking factors.

 So creating top-notch contents for your brand automatically improves your visibility on search engines too.
-In turn, it generates that much needed traffic.
-Now how’s that for killing one bird with two stones?
+In turn, it generates much-needed traffic.
+Now, how’s that for killing one bird with two stones?

 But before you run off to create your next content, you must know that you need to create content that has search demand.